caffeinalab/ti.goosh/README.md

 ## Set the icon for the tray

-The module sets the notification tray icon taking it from `/platform/android/res/drawable-*`.
+The module sets the notification tray icon taking it from `/platform/android/res/drawable-*/notificationicon.png`.

 It should be flat (no gradients), white and face-on perspective.

-You have to generate the icon with all resolutions.
+**NB: You have to generate the icon with all resolutions.**

 ```
 22 × 22 area in 24 × 24 (mdpi)